mora-bprs/unet/README.md

 Contributions: Contributions are welcome to enhance the efficiency and versatility of box detection algorithms, enabling broader applications in industrial automation.

+##Pre-trained Models

+You can download a pre-trained model from [here](https://drive.google.com/drive/folders/1IqzhYTVRCKMf9H5HM1tTR5l0xi1sbiqP?usp=sharing).
+Put the model into the models/ directory.

 ## Note:

 On macOS, .DS_Store files are automatically created by Finder to store folder view settings.
 In this project, it’s important to handle these files properly.